chaoxu/chaoxu.github.io/financial.md

 Avoid consumerism.
 Make sure to budget, and spend according to the budget.
 Track your spendings.
 Look for good deals when you have to buy something.
 Join loyalty programs if it is something you buy more than once.

 ## Credit Cards
 Never use debit cards when you can use credit cards.
 Make sure you only use as much as you can pay back.
 Build good credits.
-Shop around for good credit cards [^2].
+Shop around for good credit cards, say with [US credit card guide](https://www.uscreditcardguide.com/en/).
 Auto-pay all your cards and always pay full balance.

 ### My setup